TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 of the bloom filters present as well as the number of addresses inserted into the bloom.
 This information is used to study the characteristics of the Unchained Index.

-The following commands produce and manage `ChunkBlooms`:
+The following commands produce and manage chunkblooms:

 - [chifra chunks](/docs/chifra/admin/#chifra-chunks)

-Chunkblooms data is made of the following data fields:
+Chunkblooms data is made of the following fields:

 | Field     | Description                                                        | Type       |
 | --------- | ------------------------------------------------------------------ | ---------- |